kyleect/ts-npm-module/README.md

 ### Bootstrap

-This will install npm depedencies, typings and builds the project.
+This will install npm depedencies, typings and builds the module.

 ```sh
 $ npm run bootstrap